-Analyzing how your bots perform is essential to understand the behavior of your bot.
-You can learn more about how your bots behave, get insights into what parts of the stories work and what interactions require additional improvements by exporting your bot data and analyzing it.
+Analyzing how your bots perform is essential to understanding the behavior of your bot.
+You can learn more about how your bots behave and get insights into what parts of the stories work and what interactions require additional improvements by exporting your bot data and analyzing it.
 With the power of exporting your data, you can determine which bots have the highest conversation completion rate and also a breakdown of how your visitors interact with each bot action.

 - Customer Information and Contextual data - The report fetches information about your customers (name, email, phone number, created date, etc.)

 - Customer conversations - This contains all the conversations initiated by the customers (including the preview).

 - Dialog count - This provides a list of all the dialogs that the customer traversed along with the count.

 - API count - This gives the number of times the bot hit the APIs that you had configured

 1. Raw data about messages and conversations will be accessible only for 90 days from the date of the Conversation.

 2. If you’d like to export your bot data to AWS instead of receiving it via email, we can help you do so by pushing all your data to S3.
 Learn more here.

 Customer information and contextual data report fields